briansimiyuj/doctor-appointment-app/README.md

               i.
 Add a button to view the note in a modal
                 - Attach `openViewNoteModal` function from Notes Tab Context to the button click event ii.
-Add a button to comment on the note iii.
+Add a button to comment on the note
+                - Attach `openNoteCommentsModal` function from Notes Tab Context to the button click event iii.
 Add a button to dowload the note
-                - Attach `handleExportDocument` function from Notes Tab Context to the button click event
+                - Attach `handleExportDocument` function from Export Document hook to the button click event

           b.
 Display the truncated content of the note if it is longer than 120 characters